How to… Create flower petal aisles and wedding pathways

 Do you dream of a thick carpet of rose petals?

-Alternatively, would you prefer a light scattering or petals across the path or lines down the sides of the aisle?
+Alternatively, would you prefer a light scattering of petals across the path?
+Or perhaps two lines down each side of the aisle?

 Do you want to create patterns or swirls or your initials in petals?

 Are you looking for a statement decoration in a multicoloured or ombre effect?

 At this point you will also want to consider your budget, and also who is going to set up the decorations for you.
 In other words – now is the time to talk to your planner, venue or friends and family!

 We would recommend that you start with our Colour Chart.
 It’s the best place to see all your options together.
 Consequently, you can pick colours, petal shapes and combinations with ease.
 In addition, our Sample Service might also be helpful at this point.
 Certainly, it can be useful to see and feel the petals, and even take them along to your venue to get a sense of how they might look.

 Do you have a colour for the day, or a theme you’d like to co-ordinate with?
 Does your ceremony venue itself have a strong character that you need to work with?
 On the other hand, it might be a blank canvas, and in which case you can really go for anything you like!

 The setting might influence your colour choices: For example, light coloured petals like soft pinks and creams contrast well with dark wooden floors and grass.
 Furthermore, there might be a red carpet to consider.
 Similarly, your venue might have coloured wedding chairs, and you can decide whether to complement or contrast with them.